-When you step off your flight to Tampa, you get something other than the typical glitz and glam of Florida's southern cities.
-Just add a few more golf courses and a laid-back lifestyle and you've found yourself in Tampa.
+When you step off your flight to Tampa, you get something other than the typical glitz and glam of Florida’s southern cities.
+Just add a few more golf courses and a laid-back lifestyle and you’ve found yourself in Tampa.
 Great beaches, sunny skies and lots and lots of golf await travelers on Tampa flights.
-And there's something for the kids, too!
-Tampa is home to Busch Gardens -- a wildlife metropolis where endangered animals and eager humans mingle among the masses.
-Board the whole family on a flight to Tampa for an unforgettable trip.
+And there are a lot of activites for the kids, too!
+Tampa is home to Busch Gardens — a wildlife metropolis where endangered animals and eager humans mingle among the masses.
+Board the whole family on a trip to Tampa for an unforgettable trip.

 Most vacationers booking Tampa flights are heading westward to Florida’s Gulf Coast.
 However, it’s worth staying in Tampa a few days before you head out to the coast.
 Visitors to Tampa enjoy top attractions including Busch Gardens, the Gonzalez y Martinez Cigar Factory, and a night dining and people watching in Ybor City.

 Tampa can get very hot and humid during the summer months.
 The good news is that Tampa flights and accommodations are usually cheaper during this season and there’s always a deal to be found.
 Hurricane season falls from early summer through November.
 December to May is the most pleasant time of year with average temperatures between 60 and 80 degrees Fahrenheit and much less rain.
 January is the coolest month, when the temperature range is 50s to low 70s.

 Tampa flights and hotels book up fast during the peak travel season, but in the off-season, travelers looking for cheap hotels and airfare deals to Tampa are likely to get lucky.

 Most visitors prefer October through April.
 The hotels, bars, discos, restaurants, shops, and attractions are all crowded, and the performance arts are in full season.